Power Jets W.2: Design and development

 After initial suggestions in 1939 by the Engine Department of the Royal Aircraft Establishment (RAE), the latter's Pyestock Section experimented with the technique of injecting fuel into the engine's exhaust nozzle, later known as reheat, and this technique was further refined after Power Jets and the personnel from Pyestock had been amalgamated.
 Reheat was later flight trialled in the W.2/700 engines in a Meteor I. The technique increased the Meteor's speed by 30-40 mph.

 Variants

-Note: the Rover designations for engines produced at Barnoldswick were given a "B" prefix together with their own internal design number, e.g., "B.23".
+The Rover designations for engines produced at Barnoldswick were given a "B" prefix together with their own internal design number, e.g., "B.23".
 Later, after designs were transferred to Rolls-Royce (RR) an additional "R" was prefixed, changing the designation to "RB" to prevent possible confusion with US bomber designations, e.g., "RB.23".
 This "RB" designation system continues to be used within Rolls-Royce to this day.